mvolkmann/blog/src/swift-ui.md

   - usually has rounded corners
   - brings up on-screen keyboard when tapped
   - can contain placeholder text which is preferred over preceding with a label
-  - optionally includes a clear button (x in circle)
+  - optionally includes a clear button (x in a circle)
   - can mask inputs like passwords
   - can include images on leading and/or trailing sides
-  - can specify a keyboard type defined by the {% aTargetBlank "https://developer.apple.com/documentation/uikit/uikeyboardtype", "UIKeyboardType enum" %})
+  - can specify a keyboard type defined by the {% aTargetBlank "https://developer.apple.com/documentation/uikit/uikeyboardtype", "UIKeyboardType enum" %}
   - SwiftUI creates this with `TextField`, `SecureField`, and `TextEditor` (multi-line)